 Magento’s paid version however, is hosted on Amazon’s Cloud - AWS.

 Since BigCommerce will host and maintain your site, it will also ensure that your store is PCI compliant.
 As an eCommerce seller, you must be PCI compliant to safeguard your customers’ payment information.

 As you might’ve guessed, Magento merchants are responsible for their own website's security and need to meet PCI compliance standards on their own.
 Magento regularly releases security patches, but it's on the owners to install them.
 All that extra power and flexibility comes with a little added responsibility.
 If you need help in this area - you know what to do.
 Hit us up!

 One of the most important factors you’ll want to take into consideration when choosing an eCommerce platform are any plugins, apps and integrations you’re going to need.

 Between Magento and BigCommerce, both platforms have extensive app marketplaces that give sellers the opportunity to customize their store.
 You’ll be able to find specific plug-ins or apps for shipping, cart abandonment, email marketing, rewards programs and much more.

-However, BigCommerce’s app marketplace is a lot smaller than Magento’s Marketplace, naturally because they’re a newer platform with fewer developers and users at this time.
-However, the disparity is generally not an issue as both platforms offer most of the basic plug-ins your webstore might need.
+However, BigCommerce’s app marketplace is a lot smaller than Magento’s Marketplace, which makes sense as they’re a newer platform with fewer developers and users at this time.
+Fortunately, the disparity is generally not an issue as both platforms offer most of the basic plug-ins your webstore might need.

 Perhaps a more important difference is that BigCommerce installs its apps directly to your store as soon as you download them––and they take care of any future updates and fixes automatically.